 - Sexually-transmitted diseases.
 Overseas travel insurance policies will not cover you if you contract a sexually-transmitted disease while overseas.

-Is it possible to get travel insurance to cover international work?
+Does travel insurance cover international work?

 Some tips for those looking to live and work overseas: